blackhatbrigade/tictactoe/README.md

 *Design choices

-While I'm a fan of using 3rd part code, I've chosen not to use jquery or any canvas library due to past experiences with instability.
+While I'm a fan of using 3rd party code, I've chosen not to use jquery or any canvas library due to past experiences with instability.